-Even if you’re not terribly close with your boss, chances are you have a working, first-name-basis relationship.
-It’s okay to maintain that in your official letter.
-You don’t need to maintain a Victorian level of formality here—just make sure it’s a professional tone.
+Even if you’re not close with your boss, chances are you have a working, first-name-basis relationship.
+Maintaining that in your official letter is okay.
+You don’t need to keep a Victorian level of formality here—just make sure it’s a professional tone.

 Necessity #2: State Your Intent

 The whole theme of your resignation letter is the statement that, well, you resign.
 You don’t need to play coy—the time has passed for you to fish around for a counteroffer if it’s gotten this far.
 At this point, you’ve made your decision to leave, and this letter needs to reflect that.

 - I will be leaving my position as Customer Service representative.